allisonznl/allisonznl.github.io/_posts/2020-09-08-pebble-world.md

 featured_image:
 featured: false
 ---
-Amidst the COVID-19 pandemic, I helped developed a new bouldering area with some friends.
+Amidst the COVID-19 pandemic, I developed a new bouldering area with some friends.
 This is a video I made of one of the most exciting and fun climbs we discovered called "Thy Holy Arete".

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IvxekpPWXVQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>